 Human nature is pessimistic.
 It’s been hard-wired in our DNA to help us survive since man began.
-But we can re-wire our brains to be happy since we no longer need those survival instincts.
+But can we re-wire our brains with how to be happier since we no longer need those survival instincts?
+YES, we can!

 In the past, we needed to be constantly on the look-out for invaders or predators and aware of our surroundings.
 It was critical for our survival.
 And it made us vigilant, critical, negative people out of necessity.

 But we no longer have to survive like that so those traits and instincts that we have genetically passed down from generation to generation in some form are no longer needed in the same ways.
 And those genetic tendencies tend to interfere with our ability to be happy – or at least to easily be happy.

 But there IS good news!
 We can re-wire the pessimistic, survival genes to be happy genes – sort of.

 **There may be affiliate links in this article.
 If you purchase something through one of my links, I may earn a small commission but you will not be charged any extra.
 You will, however, have my everlasting gratitude.
 Also, I only recommend things I use or love.
 And regardless of any compensation, all opinions are strictly my own.
 My full policy is in the footer under “legal stuff.”**

 Until the last few years, scientists thought your genes were what your genes were and there was nothing you could do about it.
 Aside from Frankenstein-ish lab experiments with gene splicing, etc. And that has more to do with genetically modified crops and animals than changing someone’s personality.

 Now we know that certain genetic traits can be turned on or off to put it very simply.
 The study of this modification of gene expression is called epigenetics.

 Epigenetics can explain, at least in part, why one identical twin will get a disease and the other doesn’t when raised and living in the same circumstances.
 And there are many other examples that I could point out.
 But how do those genes get turned on or off?